 We have agreed to fund direct patent expenses relating to patent applications and defense, annual annuity fees and maintenance on a country by country basis, with the right to terminate funding and transfer related patent rights to Hytken.
 We may also fund, through loans, all costs relating to new intellectual property, consultants, and future research and development, pilot field tests and equipment purchases for commercialization stage of the patents.
-We have paid approximately \$1,661,000 cumulatively, including \$50,000 in fiscal year 2016 for our ownership interest, patent and other expenses.
-Results of the formation and year to date operations of Future Energy, LLC were immaterial to the Consolidated Condensed Financial Statements.
+We have paid approximately \$1,684,000 cumulatively, including \$73,000 in fiscal year 2016 for our ownership interest, patent and other expenses.